Healthcare in Sierra Leone: Infrastructure

-Free healthcare scheme
+Free healthcare project

 In April 2010 Sierra Leone launched "Free Health Care Medical Insurance", a system of free healthcare for pregnant and breast-feeding women and children under five.
-A UN population Fund representative said that medical equipment had been ordered and some drugs distributed as part of the new healthcare scheme but the coverage was not yet 100%.
-The initial set up cost of the scheme was $19 million and it is expected to save the lives of more than a million mothers and children.
+A UN population Fund representative said that medical equipment had been ordered and some drugs distributed as part of the new healthcare initiative but the coverage was not yet 100%.
+The initial set up cost of the project was $19 million and it is expected to save the lives of more than a million mothers and children.

 Healthcare workers had gone on strike over the plans in March 2010 arguing that free healthcare would increase their workload and working hours, the government settled the dispute with pay rises of 200-500%.
 Observers argue that many of the women concerned do not even know they have a right for free medical care and that the law would remain a paper tiger if more earnings from the extractive sector was not invested in the countries healthcare system.

-The scheme is funded mainly by the United Kingdom and United Nations who have paid to refurbish hospitals, supply drugs and pay healthcare professionals' wages.
+The project is funded mainly by the United Kingdom and United Nations who have paid to refurbish hospitals, supply drugs and pay healthcare professionals' wages.
 The UK alone has agreed to pay for a years worth of drugs for the program and the World Health Organization has provided blood banks in each major town.
-The British government's funding came from the Department for International Development (DFID) and amounted to $22.6 million to fund the scheme for the next three years from a total allocation of $70.5 million for the 10-year-long "Reproduction and Child Health Care" plan.
+The British government's funding came from the Department for International Development (DFID) and amounted to $22.6 million to fund the project for the next three years from a total allocation of $70.5 million for the 10-year-long "Reproduction and Child Health Care" plan.
 UNICEF also received $7 million from DFID to provide medicines for pregnant women.